Using EBT at Target Online and In-Store (Let’s Cut Thru the Crap)

 You’ll then be asked to enter a Secondary Form of Payment to cover all the items that aren’t EBT eligible as well as any Shipping or “Substitution” fees.

-Can I Also Use My EBT Card On the Target App?
+You Can Also Use Your EBT Card On the Target App

 When using the Target app, you can now also add your EBT card to your account Wallet and then select it as your default payment method.